noahfajarda/spring-boot-backend/README.md

 Steps:

-1. start.spring.io and configure based on 'springboot-initializer' image
+1. Go to 'start.spring.io' and configure based on 'springboot-initializer' image

 2. once generated, unzip the file, then you'll have 'springboot-file-structure' image